 Nutritional Profile Of Figs

 Figs have a distinct honey-like flavor and differ from other fruits in their taste and the medicinal benefits they offer.
 Figs are rich in minerals like iron, calcium, potassium, phosphorus, magnesium, and copper.
-They also contain vitamins A, D, E, K, and B complex, natural sugars, soluble fibers, organic acids, and fats.
+They also contain vitamins A, D, E, K, and B complex, natural sugars, soluble fibers, organic acids, and omega-3 fatty acids.

 The interesting fact is, it is a low-calorie fruit and a good option for those looking to control their pregnancy weight gain.